sveetch/cookiecutter-bireli/docs/_static/makefile_help.rst

     To run Django System check framework check-migrations
-    To check for pending application migrations (do not write anything) run
+    To check for pending application migrations (do not write anything) check-disk
+    To check Diskette configuration for dump operation run
     To run Django development server migrations